Loki-Astari/loki-astari.github.io/source/_posts/2015-01-15-c-plus-plus-by-example-smart-pointer-part-ii.markdown

     }
 ```
 ##Summary
-So in this second post we have looked at two implementation techniques of shared pointer and summarized the common problems problems usually overlooked.
+So in this second post we have looked SP and mentioned the two main implementation techniques commonly used.
+We specifically looked in detail at some common problems usually overlooked in the counted implementation of SP.
 In the next article I want to look at a couple of other issues common to both types of smart pointers.